Deltares/iMOD-Documentation/docs/viewer_install.rst

 Unzip the zipfile, which includes the viewer installer.
 Double click the `.msi` file.

-This will open up the first screen.
+This will open up the first screen of the setup wizard.

 .. figure:: screenshots/viewer_installation/wizard_start.png